vboyev-MSFT/defender-docs/exposure-management/Rapid7-data-connector.md

 ## Troubleshooting the Rapid7 data connector

-Some common issues that may come up when configuring the Rapid7 connector:
+Some common issues that might come up when configuring the Rapid7 connector:

 ### “Temporary connectivity issues”, or 'The remote name couldn't be resolved' error upon trying to connect